Some properties are exempt from Council Tax. This means that no Council Tax is payable whilst certain conditions are met.

 Long term empty properties

-Government Legislation allows Local Authorities to charge an additional levy on long term empty properties that are unoccupied and substantially unfurnished.
+Government Legislation allows Local Authorities to charge an extra levy on long term empty properties.
+These properties are unoccupied and substantially unfurnished.

-The current levy charge decided by Hull City Council is 100% for properties that have been empty for 2 or more years, giving a total Council Tax charge of 200%.
+The current levy charge decided by Hull City Council is 100% for properties that have been empty for 2 or more years.
+This gives a total Council Tax charge of 200%.

 If the property has been empty for 5 or more years, the charge will be 200%, giving a total Council Tax charge of 300%.
 If the property has been empty for 10 or more years, the charge will be 300%, giving a total Council Tax charge of 400%.